 While the guidelines below are primarily intended for use of the program in Tier 2 & 3 settings, they can also be applied to some universal, curricular applications.
-For more information about designing implementations across tiers, see the implementation manuals on the Implementation Support Webpage.
+For additional resources to design your plan, including sample scope and sequences, see the implementation manuals on the Implementation Resource page found in your Dashboard.